zamdzhiev/Qimaera/README.md

 The Qubit type is used to identify individual qubits.
 This type does not carry any quantum state information.

-The QuantumOp interface is an abstraction over the representation of a quantum state.
-It is parameterised by the number of qubits.
+The QuantumOp interface is an abstraction used to represent quantum operations.
 It introduces a few operations on qubits:
  * `newQubits`    : Adds p new qubits to a quantum state.
  * `applyUnitary` : Apply a unitary circuit to a selection of qubits.
 The parameters are the linear vector of qubit identifiers for the set of qubits and the unitary operator.
  * `measure`      : Measure a set of qubits.
 The parameters is the linear vectors of identifiers for the qubits we wish to measure.